branaway/Japid/readme.txt

         `

         See EachCall.html in the JapidSample for examples.

+    8. behavior change: all the `get tags in the layouts will default to empty string and overriding them sub-classes are optional.
+    9. `invoke has now a shorter form: `a, for action invocation.
+    10. internally added flag useWithPlay in the compiler and template meta data to control Play-dependency in the generated code.

 2011/1/20: V0.6.1
     1. internal change: all tag invocations are now local in the layout method.
 The idea was to reduce using fields and favor local variables;
     2. fix: all implicit variables are labeled as final for use in inner classes.